-At the same time, the site might block the IP because it makes requests at regular intervals.
-Again, the site could mark requests from that IP as generated by a bot.
+At the same time, the site might block the IP because it makes requests at regular intervals, something that's unlikely for a human user.
+Thus, these get marked as generated by a bot.
 That's one of the most common anti-bot protection systems.

-Also, these anti-scraping and anti-bot systems can undermine your IP address reputation forever.
-You can check here if an IP has been compromised.
-Anyway, you should avoid using your IP when performing web scraping.
+Keep in mind that these can undermine your IP address reputation forever.
+Check here if an IP has already been compromised.
+Remember this as a general rule: avoid using your IP when scraping.

-The only way to avoid being blocked because of the IP is to introduce random timeouts between requests.
+The only way to evade blocking because of IP is to introduce random timeouts between requests.
 Or, you can use an IP rotation system via premium proxy servers.
-Note that ZenRows offers an excellent premium proxy service.
+Note that ZenRows offers an excellent premium proxy service at an affordable price.

 3. User Agent and/or Other HTTP Headers

-In detail, the most relevant header you should take into account is the User-Agent header.
-This is a string that identifies the application, operating system, and/or vendor version the HTTP request comes from.
-So, your crawlers should always set a real User-Agent header.
+In detail, the most relevant header you should take into account is the User-Agent.
+This is a string that identifies the application, operating system, and/or vendor version the request comes from.
+So, your crawlers should always set a real User-Agent.

-Similarly, the anti-scraping system may block requests that don't have a Referrer header.
-This HTTP header is a string that contains an absolute or partial address of the web page that makes the request.
+Similarly, the anti-scraping system may block requests that don't have a Referrer.
+This header is a string that contains an absolute or partial address of the page that makes the request.

-A honeypot is a decoy system projected to look like a legitimate system.
-Such systems generally have some security issues.
+A honeypot is a decoy system projected to look like a legitimate one.
+They tend to have some security issues.
 Their goals are to divert malicious users and bots from real targets.
 Also, through these honeypots, protection systems can study how attackers act.

-When it comes to anti-scraping, a honeypot can be a fake website that doesn't implement any anti-scraping system.
-These honeypots generally provide false or wrong data.
-Also, it may be collecting data from the requests it receives to train the anti-scraping systems.
+When it comes to anti-scraping, a honeypot can be a fake website that doesn't implement any protection measures.
+It generally provides false or wrong data.
+Also, it may be collecting info from the requests it receives to train the anti-scraping systems.

-The only way you have to avoid a honeypot trap is to make sure that the data contained on the target website is real.
-Otherwise, you can ignore the threat by protecting your real IP behind a proxy server.
+The only way to avoid a honeypot trap is to make sure that the data on the target website is real.
+Otherwise, you can ignore the threat by protecting your IP address behind a proxy server.

-A web proxy acts as an intermediary between your computer and the rest of the machines on the internet.
-When using a proxy to perform requests, the target website will see the IP address and headers of the proxy server instead of yours.
-This doesn't allow the honeypot trap to be effective.
+A web proxy acts as an intermediary between your computer and the rest of the internet.
+When you use it to perform requests, the target website will see the IP address and headers of the proxy server instead of yours. **This stops the honeypot trap from being effective.

-Also, you should avoid following hidden links when crawling a website.
-A hidden link is a link marked with the
+You should also avoid following hidden links (those marked with the

 display: none or

-visibility: hidden CSS rule.
+visibility: hidden CSS rule) when crawling a website.
 That's because honeypot pages typically come from links that are contained in the page but invisible to the user.

-A CAPTCHA is a type of challenge–response test used to determine whether a user is human.
-CAPTCHAs involve finding a solution to a problem that only a human can solve.
-For example, they may ask you to select images of a particular animal or object.
+A CAPTCHA is a type of challenge-response test used to determine whether a user is human.
+They involve finding a solution to a problem only humans can solve.
+For example, asking you to select images of a particular animal or object.

 CAPTCHAs are one of the most popular anti-bot protection systems.
 That's especially true considering that many CDN (Cloud Delivery Network) services now offer them as built-in anti-bot solutions.

-CAPTCHAs prevent non-human automated systems from accessing and browsing a site.
-In other words, CAPTCHAs prevent scrapers from crawling a website.
-At the same time, there are ways to automatically overcome them.
+They prevent non-human automated systems from accessing and browsing a site.
+In other words, they prevent scrapers from crawling a website.
+At the same time, there are ways to overcome them automatically.

-Learn more on how you can automate CAPTCHA solving.
+Learn more about the ways to automate CAPTCHA solving.